Senators accuse FAA of obstruction over 737 MAX, cast doubt on agency’s role ensuring safety

 Dickson reiterated previous assurances that the FAA is not working to a deadline to clear the MAX to fly again, and that it will only do so when “safety issues have been addressed and pilots have the training they need.”

-Yet he faced skepticism as the senators demanded accountability for the two MAX crashes that killed 346 people in Indonesia and Ethiopia.
+Yet speaking to the Senate Commerce Committee he faced skepticism as the senators demanded accountability for the two MAX crashes that killed 346 people in Indonesia and Ethiopia.

 Pressed by Sen. Ted Cruz (R – Texas), Dickson admitted that during the original certification of the MAX, Boeing “made mistakes and the FAA made mistakes in its oversight.”